Buying real estate in London?

 What areas in London are improving and still affordable as of 2026?

-The main sign of improvement driving buyer interest in these areas is the arrival of major new transport infrastructure, particularly the Elizabeth line, which has dramatically cut commute times to central London and brought new retail, restaurants, and services to previously underserved neighborhoods.
+The main sign of improvement driving buyer interest in these areas is the arrival of major transport infrastructure, particularly the Elizabeth line now serving Woolwich and Abbey Wood, which has cut commute times to central London by 15 to 20 minutes and triggered new retail, schools, and public realm investment along the corridor.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in London.

-Sources and methodology: we identified improving areas using GLA London Datastore regeneration tracking and TfL Elizabeth line impact assessments.
-We also used Zoopla demand data and our own analyses of price trends in these specific postcodes.
+Sources and methodology: we identified these areas using regeneration data from the London Datastore and transit impact from Transport for London.
+We verified current pricing with the Zoopla January 2026 report and compared against our own tracking of price trends in London regeneration zones.

 What extra costs should I budget for a house in London right now?